WeblateOrg/weblate/docs/admin/access.rst

     Individual permissions defined by Weblate.
 Permissions can not be assigned to users.
 This can only be done through assignment of roles.
 `Role`
-    A Role defines a set of permissions.
-This allows reuse of these sets in several places, making the administration easier.
+    A role defines a set of permissions, and can be reused in several places.
 `User`
     Users can belong to several groups.
 `Group`